Clarkson-Applied-Data-Science/IA637_Daniella_Shingai/readme.md

 output: html_document
 ---

-## Hotel la Marseillas Booking Web App
+## 🏨 Hotel la Marseillas Booking App

 This is a hotel room booking management system, built with Python and MySQL.
 It allows guests to check availability, book rooms, and submit service requests, while admins can manage users, rooms, and bookings.